 A step is cut into the end of the rear bumper to help people climb into the bed would be handy; there is one in the middle but you have to swing over the gate, if it’s open.
 Loading into a bed that high is difficult.
 On the lighter side, the gate is much lighter than in past models.
 Buyers should consider a bed liner to avoid the inevitable scrapes and scratches; the hybrid Silverado comes with a standard flexible tonneau cover, presumably to reduce aerodynamic drag.

-The emergency brake is cause for a minor complaint; the release is set around three inches to the right of the actual brake, which is set very close to the hood release (making it too easy to accidentally step on the hood release).
+The emergency brake release is three inches to the right of the actual brake, which is set very close to the hood release, making it too easy to accidentally step on the hood release.